Yasmin-FY/llm-safety-silencing/mitigations/README.md

 Rather than having a single model for all purposes, it would be safer to build more usecase-specific models.
 For example for eductation, medicine, software development, etc.

-There is evidence that this can improve guardrail effectiveness because enterprise AIs with strict role limitations appear to show more resilience to these issues, suggesting design choices can mitigate risks.
+There is evidence that this can improve guardrail effectiveness because enterprise AIs with strict role limitations appear to show more resilience to these issues, suggesting design choices can mitigate risks. as to flexible for adopting to all scopes is part of the problem

 ## Implementation Principles